Australia–New Zealand soccer rivalry: U23/Olympic matches

+Oceanian and international club competitions

 Women's matches

 Australia and New Zealand have played 53 official matches.
 Australia have the better record overall in the fixture, with 35 wins to New Zealand's 10.
 There have been 8 draws, only two of them goalless.
 Australia have scored 95 goals to 43 by New Zealand.
 The record margin of victory in the fixture was Australia's 6–0 win in 2007, while New Zealand's biggest victory is 3–0, done twice in 1984 and 1991.